LGBTQ romance: History of genre

 Since January 2010, the genre of M/M Romance has tripled in Amazon's online Kindle Store.

 Emerging from the margins, best-selling romance authors began to write M/M romance novels.
 The Lambda Literary Award for Gay Romance was first awarded in 2007.
 In 2015, M/M romances were nominated for RITAs for the first time.

 Sub-genres

 Some of the sub-niche categories are coming out, "gay-for-you" and "first-time gay."
 Some M/M romance novels feature transgender or asexual protagonists.
 Some feature Christian characters or are in the Amish romance genre.
 Some are m/m/f romance novels, featuring polyamory, pansexuality, and bisexuality.

 Authors

 Authors writing M/M Romance fiction in the early aught years include Victor J. Banis, Alex Beecroft, Rob Byrnes, Johnny Diaz, Erastes, and Marshall Thornton.

-Later authors writing in this genre include Andre Aciman, Becky Albertalli, Jay Bell, Brad Boney, Jane Jensen, Rhys Ford, Andrew Sean Greer, Ginn Hale, Alexis Hall, Shaun David Hutchinson, T. J. Klune, Bill Konigsberg, Casey McQuiston, C. S. Pacat, Roan Parrish, Neil S. Plakcy, Rainbow Rowell, Paul Rudnick, and Adam Silvera.
+Later authors writing in this genre include Andre Aciman, Becky Albertalli, Jay Bell, Brad Boney, Jane Jensen, Rhys Ford, Andrew Sean Greer, Ginn Hale, Alexis Hall, Shaun David Hutchinson, T. J. Klune, Bill Konigsberg, Casey McQuiston, C. S. Pacat, Roan Parrish, Neil S. Plakcy, Rainbow Rowell, Paul Rudnick, Adam Silvera and Rachel Reid.